wavemaker/docs/learn/on-premise/gcp/install/setup-using-cw.md

    - The Developer Studio Platform is a default service and it is responsible for the functionality of running the WaveMaker studio.
    - The Deployments service can be disable if the developer want to use their own CI/CD pipeline to build and deploy their application.
    - The Source Code Repo service can be disable if the developer have their own Git server.
-     -  By default WaveMaker uses Github as a Source Code Repo.
+     -  By default WaveMaker uses Gitlab as a Source Code Repo.
    - The Monitoring serivice is responsible for monitoing the platform and Deployed apps.
      - This can be disable if dont want to monitor the logs and metrics.